hanna-rodler/DailyQuests/README.md

-Certainly!
-Below is a README.md file content for your project "DailyQuests" that includes sections for project setup, API fetching details, and testing instructions.
-You can use this content as a starting point and modify it to fit the specific details of your project.

----

 # DailyQuests

 DailyQuests is a Vue.js project focused on managing tasks and public holidays in a Kanban-style board.
 This project integrates with the Nager.Date public holiday API to fetch and display public holidays based on the selected year and country.